 Nature Shelter Hotel, Skåne

 Nature Shelter Hotel is a newly opened urban hotel right by Skåneleden Trail in the southern part of Sweden.
 The surrounding forest and many lakes offer a variety of possible adventures, such as hiking, biking, fishing and kayaking.
 During autumn, the number of berries and mushrooms make the place a forager’s dream.
-Nature Shelter Hotel is a part of STF – the Swedish Tourist Federation.
+Nature Shelter Hotel is a part of STF – the Swedish Tourist Association.

 Eriksberg Hotel & Nature Reserve, Blekinge